 GEO3211 – Petroleum Systems

-We study the GS-FID/MS, biomarker and stable carbon isotope analytical methods.
+We study the application of GC-FID/MS, biomarker/geomarker data and stable isotope data, to source rocks, oil and gas.
+We look into the effects of the biodegradation of petroleum.
 The course also provides an introduction to how petroleum geochemical methods are used in oil and gas exploration, and also an understanding of how naturally occurring hydrocarbons are distributed in sedimentary systems.

 Admission to the course